-The Board recommends you vote FOR each of the following candidates:
+The Board recommends you vote FOR each of the following nominees:

-Gerald S. Adolph(1)(2) Gerald S. Adolph was elected a Director of Cintas in 2006.
+Gerald S. Adolph(1)(2) 58 Gerald S. Adolph was elected a Director of Cintas in 2006.
 He is the Chairman of the Compensation Committee.
 Mr. Adolph has been a Senior Vice President with Booz & Company, a consulting firm, since 1999.
 Mr. Adolph has held numerous leadership positions at Booz & Company, including Worldwide Chemicals Practice Leader, Worldwide Consumer and Health Practice Leader and Global Mergers and Restructuring Practice Leader.
-He has also served on the Booz Allen Hamilton Board of Directors.
+He also served on the Booz Allen Hamilton board of directors from 1994 to 1997.
 The Board believes that Mr. Adolph's consulting experience, giving him insight into various corporate governance and business management issues, as well as his status as an independent director, make his service on the Board integral to Cintas.